-If you have a valid SLU parking permit, you must park according to your permit's restrictions and with your license plate facing the aisle for scanning.
-If you have questions about your permit's restrictions, contact the Office of Parking and Card Services.
+If you have a valid SLU parking permit, you must park according to your permit's permissions and with your license plate facing the aisle for the purpose of scanning.
+If you have questions about your permit's restrictions, contact the Office of Parking, Card and Transportation Services.
 If you do not have a valid SLU parking permit, visitor garages are located on both the north and south campuses.

 SLU’s Office of Institutional Equity and Diversity, located in DuBourg Hall, Room 36, authorizes disabled parking access on campus to those with a valid SLU parking permit.
 A disabled parking application and supporting documentation must be submitted and reviewed before authorization for disabled parking is approved.
 Call 314-977-3838 for more complete information.

 Due to the volume of people parking on campus and the location of parking facilities, the University shuttle system will be used whenever possible to provide transportation from a designated parking area to a point near the individual's destination on campus.

 Violators who park in disabled spaces without authorization will be issued a $75 fine, and the vehicle will be subject to immediate tow.

 Should an injury or illness temporarily limit your mobility, contact the Office of Institutional Equity and Diversity at 314-977-3838 to receive authorization for temporary disabled parking.
 You must complete the disabled parking application and provide supporting medical documentation.

 A temporary hang tag will be issued and must be displayed from your rearview mirror.